lordvaider/lordvaider.github.io/_posts/2021-05-18-Deliveroo Analysis II.md

 Another point in favour of the order metric - This list features the fancier places like Ping Pong, Busaba, and Byron higher up than the first list.

-In order to see the restaurant-wise anallysis analysis, check out [Section III](https://lordvaider.github.io/2021/05/17/Deliveroo-Analysis-III.html)!
+In order to see the restaurant-wise analysis analysis, check out [Section III](https://lordvaider.github.io/2021/05/17/Deliveroo-Analysis-III.html)!